2020 United States Postal Service crisis: Legal issues

 Federal law prohibits any employee of the Postal Service from delaying mail.
 The Postal Service inspector general opened an investigation into the changes made by DeJoy, including any possible conflicts of interest stemming from his $30 million ownership stake in XPO Logistics, which processes mail for the USPS.
 The subsequent investigation by the USPS Office of Inspector General found that DeJoy had “met all the applicable ethics requirements” related to his investments and as of March 2023, the Federal Election Commission and the FBI closed investigations into him related to campaign contributions.

 As of August 18, 2020, attorneys general from at least twenty states filed federal lawsuits against the USPS and DeJoy over potential state election laws violations.
 One lawsuit is being led by Washington state, joined by Colorado, Connecticut, Illinois, Maryland, Massachusetts, Michigan, Minnesota, New Mexico, Oregon, Rhode Island, Vermont, Virginia, and Wisconsin; a second is being led by Pennsylvania, joined by California, Delaware, Maine, Massachusetts, and North Carolina.
 All of the participating attorneys general are Democrats.
 On September 17, 2020, federal judge Stanley Bastian, in response to the lawsuit led by Washington state, issued a temporary injunction barring the Postal Service from proceeding with the planned changes, describing them as "a politically motivated attack on the efficiency of the postal service."

 U.S. representative Bill Pascrell requested the New Jersey attorney general to empanel a grand jury to investigate whether any state election laws were violated; the AG declined comment.

-A number of individuals, including candidates for public office, have filed lawsuits in federal court against the Postal Service.
+A number of individuals, including candidates for public office, have filed lawsuits in federal court against the Postal Service and Donald Trump.

 On November 4, 2020, federal judge Emmet G. Sullivan ordered DeJoy to ″sweep″ USPS facilities for undelivered mail-in ballots, and to immediately deliver any they find.
 DeJoy failed to comply, and Judge Sullivan announced that DeJoy "should" be deposed.